openbaton/docs/docs/tutorial-docker.md

 and a reachable Docker engine, usually where the Open Baton platform is running, but not necessarily.

+**Important note** currently the docker VNFM and Docker VIM driver are not supported by version 5.1.X.
+Thus, if you plan to use to continue with this tutorial, please make sure you have installed the right version of the NFVO.

 ## Setup

 In order to start manually the Docker VNFM and VIM Driver, please follow these README: [VNFM][docker-vnfm] and [VIM Driver][docker-driver].
 When the VNFM and the VIM Driver are running, the NFVO Dashboard should show in the VNF Manager page the Docker VNFM and in the installed vim driver the Docker Vim Driver.

-After this you should be able to upload a Vim Instance pointing to the Docker engine:
+After this you should be able to register the Docker Engine as a PoP:

 ```json
 {